Ritarka/ritarka.github.io/content/docs/Coursework/algos.md

 ## Data Structures and Algorithms

-This was quite an interesting class, and I learned about all the basic data structrures like *queues, stacks, heaps, AVLs, hash maps,* and more; along with common sorting and graph algorithms.
+This was quite an interesting class, and I learned about all the basic data structures like *queues, stacks, heaps, AVLs, hash maps,* and more; along with common sorting and graph algorithms.

 The class centered around learning about some concept and immediately implementing it as a homework in Java.
 The [csvistool](https://csvistool.com/) is absolutely amazing in helping visualize the concepts we learned and contains a good summary of all that I learned in the class.